 Professional Credentials:

-• CCSP (Certified Cost Segregation Professional) designation from the American Society of Cost Segregation Professionals (ASCSP)—requires 7,000 hours of experience, 7 years in the field, and passing a rigorous exam
+• CCSP (Certified Cost Segregation Professional) designation from the American Society of Cost Segregation Professionals (ASCSP), which requires 7,000 hours of experience, 7 years in the field, and passing a rigorous exam

 • Licensed professional engineers on staff